 The Position Paper is one of the most crucial parts of preparing for HSMUN.
 It ensures that you are prepared for the conference and that you fully understand your country’s position on the topics at hand.

-More explicitly, a good position paper will include:
+A good position paper will include:

 - A brief introduction to your country’s history, or lack thereof, regarding the issue at hand